 Saving money is always in season, helping you to reduce debt and live the life you love.
-Check out these easy ways to save money this month.
+There is an ebb and flow, however as to when you can save on what.
+Find creative ways to save money!

 But, the reality is that no matter the season, saving money is always in style.
-Or necessary.
-Depending on your circumstances, your goals, and how you want to spin it.
+And necessary!
+We have to find creative ways to save money or we’ll sink!

 Six months later we were out of debt.
 Praise God.
-In the end, we paid off $18,000 in consumer debt in 18 months.
-But, it didn’t happen without a lot of blood, sweat, tears — and finding creative ways to save.
+In the end, we paid off $18,000 in consumer debt in 18 months and another $42,000 in negative equity.
+But, it didn’t happen without a lot of blood, sweat, tears — and finding creative ways to save money.
 Thinking outside the box was essential to my life as mom.
 I still wanted my kids to have a fun childhood with birthdays and ice cream cones and Christmas gifts, but I knew I’d need to be creative and very frugal to pull it off.

 There’s no better time to start playing the game than now.
-July offers some great opportunities for you to save money.
+July offers some creative ways to save money.
 In fact, here are 5 great ways to start saving this month.

 Shop 4th of July clearance.